The Home of Fantasy Sports Analysis

 Quentin Johnston, Los Angeles Chargers

 As you continue through Week 10 waiver wire suggestions, you’ll read my thoughts on adding Justin Herbert.
-Adding Quentin Johnston goes hand-in-hand with this concept.
+Adding Quentin Johnston goes hand-in-hand with that move.
 After a two-game absence, Johnston returned and was second in targets to only Ladd McConkey in Week 9.
 Five targets of just 26 pass attempts (19%) isn’t quite the volume we want for fantasy football, but assuming it increases in upcoming pass-friendly matchups, it’s good that Johnston is commanding a good chunk of them in his first game back.

 Other Wide Receivers to Consider